+Your Dealer

 Name:

-Name.

 Address:

-Upon delivery of your new Evinrude/Johnson Outboard, complete and sign the form hereunder.
-Your DEALER will take receipt of the form for their records.
+Upon delivery of yo Dealer will take rece ur new Evinrude/Johnson Outboard, complete and sign ipt of the form for their records. the form hereunder.
+You

 Receipt

 Name:

 Address:

 0 wner of Model No:

 Serial No:

-- (To be completed by customer or selling DEALER)
+(To be completed by cust omer or selling Dealer)

-features, and warra nty policy, all of whick y set-up and inspecti t has instructed me on the operation, maintenance, safety I understand and agree to be bound with.
-I am also satisfied on of my Johnson Outboard.
-I have also received a copy of
+features, and warra on this document has instructed me on the operation on the operation of the policy, all of which I understand and agree to be bound set-up and inspection of my Johnson Outboard.
+I have the with.
+I am also satisfied

 Signature:

 Date: